 Citizen Involvement and Volunteers

-The New Hampshire Department of Corrections welcomes the voluntary collaboration, commitment and support offered by private citizens, organizations, and agencies to supplement rehabilitative services offered to adult felons under incarceration, probation or parole.
+The New Hampshire Department of Corrections welcomes the voluntary collaboration, commitment and support offered by private citizens, organizations, and agencies to supplement rehabilitative services offered to our residents during incarceration, probation or parole.

-For the personal safety of community members, correctional staff and criminal offenders, certain institutional security protocols are required in advance of any intended voluntary services.
+For the personal safety of community members, correctional staff and residents, certain institutional security protocols are required in advance of any intended voluntary services.
 Please refer to the links below for forms you might need.

 Remember, these are unpaid, volunteer positions!
 You would need to meet with the administrator of the specific area and have an informal interview where you would discuss the duties, hours, etc.

 Before being able to start working you would need to have submitted the volunteer application, passed the background check, and attended the orientation class.
 If you have completed your application form and need to attend an orientation you must schedule your session 14 days in advance and receive confirmation that you can attend.
 We will not

 Please submit all inquiries on citizen involvement, to: